|

 wonderful, Biblical notion of parents teaching their kids is, for the

-time being, impractical in Kwong land.)
+time being, impractical in Kwong land.
+Sunday

 kids in some raucous (there is no other word) singing with drums and then Jonas